 Just as the Human Genome Project gave us the ability to understand what makes us human, video and conversation analytics grants sales teams the capability to gather, understand, and architect what makes them successful.

-The automatic recording and transcription of video communication also provides a number of productivity and time saving benefits.
+Automatic Zoom call transcription also provides a number of productivity and time saving benefits.

 Reps won’t have to worry about taking notes, which are especially arduous when on a video call, as they must be done on a second screen, or a rep must actively put their head down and look away as they write.
 Those handwritten notes must then be deciphered and typed into Salesforce, which rarely happens and causes important information to be lost.
 Since the conversation analytics platform will maintain both and audio recording and searchable text transcription of the conversation, the role of notes in video calls will change, and become much more tactical rather than critical.